 Five new interns were welcomed by staff in Whyalla in January 2019

 Seven new interns were welcomed by staff in Mount Gambier in January 2019

-The new intern positions are the result of a partnership between Country Health SA, the University of Adelaide’s Adelaide Rural Clinical School and Flinders University, with funding from the South Australian Government and Australian Government for 2019 and 2020.
+The new intern positions were the result of a partnership with the University of Adelaide’s Adelaide Rural Clinical School and Flinders University, supported by funding from the South Australian Government and Australian Government for 2019 and 2020.